mstyushin/dbmigration-runner/README.md

     `pymigrate --do done --migration-id migration_id_with_timestamp`

--   If *readme* file is present at migration directory it will be marked as MANUAL automatically.
+-   If *readme* file is present at migration directory then this migration will be marked as MANUAL automatically.

 Usage and examples
 ------------------